-The Department of Public Safety maintains a Daily Crime Log that records, by the date the incident was reported, all crimes and other serious incidents that occur on College locations.
-The Daily Crime Log is available for public inspection at the department's command center and includes the nature, date, time, and general location of each crime reported to the department, as well as the disposition of the complaint, if this information is known at the time the log is created.
+The Department of Public Safety maintains a Daily Crime Log that records incidents by the date they were reported.
+The Daily Crime Log includes the nature, date, time, and general location of each crime reported to the Department, as well as the disposition of the complaint, if this information is known at the time the log is created.
 The Department posts specific incidents in the Daily Crime Log within two business days of receiving a report of an incident.
+The Daily Crime Log is available for public inspection at the department's Command Center.